VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_autoscaling.rst

 ====================

-Through an endpoint update, you can configure the deployment's autoscaling behavior: upper and lower bounds for replication, scale-up rrate, and metrics to trigger it.
+Through an endpoint update, you can configure the deployment's autoscaling behavior: upper and lower bounds for replication, scale-up rate, and metrics to trigger it.

 Using the client
 ----------------